CACF/Retail/README.md

 3. Open the command prompt in the repository folder.
 4. Execute the following commands:
-   -pip install virtualenv
+   - pip install virtualenv
-   -virtualenv venv
+   - virtualenv venv
-   -venv\Scripts\activate
+   - venv\Scripts\activate
-   -create database in mysql
+   - create database in mysql
-   -if you want your own configuration of datebase .you can change it from runlocal.sh
+   - if you want your own configuration of datebase .you can change it from runlocal.sh

 **Install Dependencies:**
 5. Run the command `pip install -r requirements.txt`.